 Use The Resources You Have

 The first thing we looked at was equipment.
-We had a camera (a GH5), and a few lights (2 LED’s and one old 1K Mole Richardson), in our possession so we were good there.
+We had a camera (a GH5) and a few lights (2 LEDs and one old 1K Mole Richardson) in our possession, so we were good there.
 Next was locations.
-Finding and securing locations was usually a thorn in our side but not this time.
-Thinking about where we had access to shoot for free narrowed our choices down to just a few places.
+Finding and securing spots were usually a thorn in our side but not this time.
+We were thinking about where we had access to shoot for free and narrowed our choices down to just a few places.

-Next we needed an actor.
-Fortunately for us, Mike’s girlfriend, Anne Arreguin is an actor. who we have wanted to work with for a while and this was the perfect opportunity to finally make that happen.
-So with our actor, our location, and all of the equipment we would need in place we began working on the script.
-We used the jumping off point of a woman traveling down a lonely road at night to create a suspense-thriller that involved the woman hearing knocking sounds after she had pulled over to take a nap.
+So with our actor, our location, and all of the equipment we would need, we began working on the script.
+We used the jumping-off point of a woman traveling down a lonely road at night to create a suspense-thriller that involved the woman hearing knocking sounds after she had pulled over to take a nap.

 Making Your Next Short Film

-We shot the driving scenes using the “poor man’s process” in our friend’s garage and because we consciously set the film at night we didn’t have to show much which allowed us to create all the ambient sounds in post.
-It would be eerie, creepy and more importantly, it would be something that we could do without resources.
+We shot the driving scenes using the “poor man’s process” in our friend’s garage, and because we consciously set the film at night, we didn’t have to show much, allowing us to create all the ambient sounds in post.
+It would be eerie and creepy, and more importantly, it would be something we could do without resources.

-As I mentioned before, KNOCK KNOCK was made by a crew of five.
-In order to accomplish this we all had to wear multiple hats.
-I was the director, camera operator, editor and colorist.
+As I mentioned, KNOCK KNOCK was made by a crew of five.
+To accomplish this, we all had to wear multiple hats.
+I was the director, camera operator, editor, and colorist.
 Mike took on the duties of DP, sound, and sound design.
-Anne, in addition to being the star of the film, also was in charge the slate.
+In addition to being the film star, Anne was also in charge of the slate.

-Jose not only helped set up the lighting he did the score for the film as well.
-Our final crew member Brian played the police officer at the beginning of the film, also helped with lighting and created our poster.
-In the end, nobody cared that they weren’t getting paid, they just wanted to be part of a cool film.
+Jose not only helped set up the lighting, but he also did the film score.
+Our final crew member Brian played the police officer at the film’s beginning, helped with lighting, and created our poster.
+In the end, nobody cared that they weren’t getting paid.
+They just wanted to be part of an excellent film.

-If you’re thinking about making your next short film, you don’t need spend a lot of money to make a quality story.
-Use the resources that you have access to and build your story around that.
+If you’re thinking about making your next short film, you don’t need to spend much money to make a quality story.
+Use the resources you have access to and build your account around that.
 It works.
-If you don’t believe me, click the link below and check out our film and see the results for yourself!
+If you don’t believe me, click the link below, check out our film, and see the results for yourself!

-Kevin Dale Brunkhardt, is a director, producer, and writer who began learning the craft of filmmaking while attending Fresno City College where he wrote and directed four short films.
+Kevin Dale Brunkhardt is a director, producer, and writer who began learning the craft of filmmaking while attending Fresno City College, where he wrote and directed four short films.
 Subsequently, Kevin attended the New York Film Academy’s (LA Branch) one-year Directing for Film program.
-During that program, Kevin wrote and directed numerous short films and worked on a variety of his classmates’ projects in various roles.
-After graduating from the New York Film Academy Kevin worked in post production for Arnold Shapiro Productions on two documentary series, MTV’s If You Really Knew Me and A&E’s Beyond Scared Straight.
-In addition to promoting his latest short film KNOCK KNOCK, Kevin is deep into post production on his feature length directorial debut AND I FEEL FINE.
+During that program, Kevin wrote and directed numerous short films and worked on various of his classmates’ projects in different roles.
+After graduating from the New York Film Academy, Kevin worked in post-production for Arnold Shapiro Productions on two documentary series, MTV’s If You Knew A&E’s Beyond Scared Straight and Me.
+In addition to promoting his latest short film, KNOCK KNOCK, Kevin is deep into post-production on his feature-length directorial debut, AND I FEEL FINE.